maxep/MXSegmentedPager/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 See MXSimpleViewController for a standard implementation.
 See MXParallaxViewController to implement a pager with a parallax header.
+The MXPageController class creates a controller object that manages a segmented-pager.
+The MXExampleViewController provide an example of a MXPageContoller subclass.

 ## Installation